ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 ---
 layout: post
-title: Designing Data-Intensive Applications
+title: Designing Data-Intensive Applications book
 ---

-I've run across Martin Kleppman's [Designing Data-Intensive Applications](https://dataintensive.net/) book before, and it piqued my interest.
+I've run across Martin Kleppman's [Designing Data-Intensive Applications](https://dataintensive.net/) book before, and it sounded interesting.
 A few weeks ago a colleague mentioned it again in passing, so I thought it was time to finally read it.
 Below are my thoughts, added as I work my way through the book:

 ### Chapter 1: Introduction